-This apple pie is a real autumn delight.
+This apple pie is an absolute autumn delight.
 There are like tons of apples all around Croatia during October, and even into November, you can find great fresh apples about.
 Therefore a Croatian apple pie has to be one of the most common autumn desserts in the central and eastern parts of Croatia.

 I remember how my grandma used to make this pie on an almost weekly basis because, for her, it was one of the easiest, fastest, and the cheapest desserts to make.

-Almost every house in the Croatian countryside has few apple trees (or know someone who does, and has extra to share!).
-Those apples have the most fabulous taste, they don’t get any kind of chemical treatment, which means the apples from these trees do not have pretty-perfect looking skins, like all those picture-perfect apples you’ll find your local supermarket.
+Almost every house in the Croatian countryside has few apple trees (or know someone who does and has extra to share!).
+Those apples have the most fabulous taste; they don’t get any kind of chemical treatment, which means the apples from these trees do not have pretty-perfect looking skins, like all those picture-perfect apples you’ll find in your local supermarket.

 There are also few varieties of this Croatian apple pie: some people make it with a thin layer of cottage cheese or even a thin layer of shredded walnuts.
 Anyhow, you are going to love my one, I promise!

 So, you’re probably wondering why I call this a “lazy pie”?
 Well, although I think it is understandable when you read the recipe, it’s because you only have 2-3 things to do before this apple pie is ready to eat!
 Make the dough, shred the apples and bake it.
 Everything is done and cooked in 45 mins and is ready to eat in a little more than an hour.